Crystallek/discord-chat-logger/README.md

  Q: I'm getting error (insert random error here).
 How do I fix it?

  A: This is mainly problem on Discord's end and its rate limits or you entered the wrong token (insert the token without an apostrophe, thanks).
 Just wait a minute and turn it on again.
+You can try closing Discord and opening chat logger first, it fixes the problem for some reason.

  Q: Guild ID filtering doesn't work!